one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

  Under alerts click the link for **Starting failover** and monitor the failover (migration).
  3. Once failover is complete, click on **Virtual Machines** in the Azure Portal and notice that you have two IIS VMs; one stopped (deallocated) in the East US and then another VM in the Central US that's running.

-## Task 9 - Make your migrated VM accessible
+## Exercise 9 - Make your migrated VM accessible

  When you migrate a VM a public IP address is not added by default and the Virtual Network does not have any Network Security Group rules.
 We need to add all of these.